OpenPrinting/openprinting.github.io/_posts/2024-11-25-OpenPrinting News - October 2024.md

 First of all, we have done upstream releases of the packages which got fixed because of the [recently reported remote code execution and DDoS vulnerabilities](/OpenPrinting-News-Flash-cups-browsed-Remote-Code-Execution-vulnerability/).

 We have especially removed support for legacy CUPS browsing and for LDAP from **cups-browsed** to eliminate the entrance point for the attacks, the acceptance of UDP packages from arbitrary sources on port 631.
-In addition we validate and sanitize incoming IPP responses and PPD file entries in both **libcupsfilters** and *libppd**.
+In addition we validate and sanitize incoming IPP responses and PPD file entries in both **libcupsfilters** and **libppd**.

 After the 2.0.0 release we had also added some new features during all the months up to now.
 In **libcupsfilters** and **libppd** we have added **support for building with libcups3**, and `INSTALL.md` files instead of `INSTALL`.

-**libcupsfilters** received the code of **CI/build/unit testing of filter functions** using an easily-editable table describing the test cases.
+**libcupsfilters** received a facility for **CI/build/unit testing of filter functions** using an easily-editable table describing the test cases.
 This was Pratyush Ranjan's [GSoC 2023 project](https://github.com/pranjanpr/GSoC-23) at OpenPrinting.

 **libcups [3.0rc1](/libcups-3.0rc1/), [3.0rc2](/libcups-3.0rc2/), and [3.0rc3](/libcups-3.0rc3/)**